Student Impact

 Our Community needs safe cultural spaces like Tranby to share, learn and heal together.
 Healing cannot be achieved without truth-telling.
 Through learning about history and culture here, our communities become stronger.

 Education provides a second chance to many of our Mob.
-Achieving a qualification gives people the skills to get a job.
-Cultural education gives them the confidence to hold their heads high, with their feet firmly grounded in Country.
-Tranby gives them a welcoming family, a community, where they will always belong.
+Community programs help people to build confidence to hold their heads high, with their feet firmly grounded in Country.
+Tranby is a welcoming place, a family, a community, where they will always belong.

 What Our Students Say…